deprilula28/discord-proxy-kt/README.md

 # Contributing

 Feel free to contribute!
-We are looking to cover [the entire Discord API](https://discord.com/developers/docs/), as well as all of the JDA backwards support.
+We don't have any restrictions as of yet, just make sure your contribution falls under the scope of the project.